 One of the things we focused on during our first week of school was the United States flag.
-We were inspired to make our very own flags..from torn paper!
-The project went perfectly with my 2nd grader’s Adventures in My Father’s World curriculum in which she will be learning about US history and various patriotic symbols.
+In fact, we were inspired to make our very own flags..from torn construction paper!
+The project went perfectly with my 2nd grader’s Adventures in My Father’s World homeschool curriculum where the focus is learning about US history and various patriotic symbols.

 Torn Paper Flag Craft Instructions:

 Want to make your own torn paper flag?
 Well, it’s easy!
 Simply tear the following:

 - a bunch of small bits of white paper (ideally 50)

 First, adhere the white strips to the red paper to form the stripes.

 Next, adhere the blue square to the upper left corner of the red paper.
 Add on the white bits (the stars) onto the blue square!